sst/astro-sst/README.md

 If you prefer to install the adapter manually instead, complete the following two steps:

-1. Install the AWS adapter to your project’s dependencies using your preferred package manager.
-If you’re using npm or aren’t sure, run this in the terminal:
+1. Install the AWS adapter to your project's dependencies using your preferred package manager.
+If you're using npm or aren't sure, run this in the terminal:

    ```bash
      npm install astro-sst